aheld/aaronheld-blog/content/post/using-azure-static-web-apps/terraform.md

 }
 ```

-Run `terraform init` and then `terraform plan` to ensure we have it ready to go.
-If this was successful then you will now see a `.terraform` directory has been created.
+Run `terraform init` and then `terraform plan` to ensure we have the syntax right.
+If that was successful then you will now see a `.terraform` directory has been created.

-Whenever you change the providers block you will need to rerun `terraform init`
+Whenever you change the providers block you will need to rerun `terraform init`.
+For other changes you can just re-run the plan command.

 My run looked something like this

 ```bash
 ⚡  terraform init